status-im/nimbus-eth2/docs/e2store.md

 data: snappyFramed(ssz(SignedBeaconBlock))
 ```

-`CompressedSignedBeackBlock` entries are entries whose data field matches the payload of `BeaconBlocksByRange` and `BeaconBlocksByRoot` chunks in the phase0 p2p specification.
+`CompressedSignedBeaconBlock` entries are entries whose data field matches the payload of `BeaconBlocksByRange` and `BeaconBlocksByRoot` chunks in the phase0 p2p specification.
 In particular, the SignedBeaconBlock is serialized using SSZ, then compressed using the snappy [framing format](https://github.com/google/snappy/blob/master/framing_format.txt).

 ## CompressedBeaconState